Less is More

 - Decide How To Dispose Of Them

 Even though you can’t wait to get started, decluttering the house without any preparation will only backfire on you eventually.
 Because once you get your clutter separated, where will it go next?
 Are you going to leave them as an organized mess in your home?
 If that’s not what you have in mind, plan what you’ll do to your clutter.
-Fortunately, you have plenty of options to choose from.
+Fortunately, you have a wide range of choices.

 Throwing them out is a popular choice among homeowners.
 After all, once your clutter is out of sight, it’s out of mind.
 While throwing out unwanted stuff is the easiest solution, it’s extremely wasteful to do this when your clutter is still in good condition.
 But if it’s beyond repair, only then can you dump it at trash disposal sites.
 Better yet, hire junk removal Ventura CA or another garbage removal service to take it off your hands.